cdijkstra/Blog/_posts/2022-07-03-Looping-Complex-Types-In-Azure-Pipelines.md

         csmParametersFile: 'infra/Deployment/$\{\{ parameters.deployment \}\}/parameters.$\{\{ environmentObject.environmentLetter \}\}.json'
         deploymentMode: 'Validation'
 ```
-which looks nice, compact and - not quite unimportant - does the job!
+which looks nice, compact and - not quite unimportant - works like a charm!

 ## Looping over stages - Rolling out infra
 A likewise need for loops arises when *deploying to different environments*.
 To get successful infra deployments, I need the following jobs: